Thursday 8 August to Monday 2 September 2019. This consultation is closed. Consultation report available.

 While rough sleeping is the most visible and damaging manifestation of homelessness, it is not the only form.
 When responding please think about all types of homeless households and all forms of homelessness.
 Homelessness also happens to families with children, couples and single people.
 A household could be at risk of becoming homeless, be living in temporary homeless accommodation arranged by the council, be sofa surfing between family and friends or be sleeping rough.

 The information you provided will be used to inform the revised Homelessness Prevention and Rough Sleeping Strategy.
-We will publish the results of the review on this page.

 We will ensure that personal information is collected and used lawfully in compliance with the Data Protection Act 2018.